chou8395-XOMYwl/read-me-generator/example/README.md

 * [Questions](#-Contact-Information)

 # Installation
-Command line prompts.
+Uses command line to generate Readme.
 # Usage
-Inputs create the readme.
+Saves time by generating Readme.
 # License
 MIT
 * As this license list was not comprehensive, if you need another license, use the contact information below to ask for license to be added.
 # Contributing
-Can add inputs.
+Command line prompts.
 # Tests
-Please asnwer prompts and enter valid email.
+Please answer prompts and enter valid email address.
 # Contact Information
 * GitHub Username: chou8395
 * Contact Email: chou8395@gmail.com